cdklabs/awscdk-change-analyzer/packages/@aws-c2a/engine/README.md

 # AWS CDK Change Analyzer (C2A) - Engine

-`@aws-c2a/engine` is a package that the toolkit consumes to analyze two CloudFormation templates, extract their differences and produce a report of changes, customizable with a rules language.
+`@aws-c2a/engine` is a package that the toolkit consumes to extrac the difference between two CloudFormation templates and produce a report of changes, customizable with a rules language.

 ## Table of Contents
 1. [Platform Mapping](#Platform-Mapping)